Guide to Federal Solar Panel Incentives

 - Public education campaigns related to energy efficiency

-However, the Tax Cuts and Job Acts of 2017 repealed tax credit bonds as of January 1, 2018.
-Any issuer of QECBs that requested direct payments on or before December 31, 2017 will continue to receive those payments.
+However, the Tax Cuts and Job Acts of 2017 repealed tax credit bonds as of Jan.
+1, 2018.
+Any QECBs issuer that requested direct payments on or before Dec.
+31, 2017, will continue to receive those payments.

 [Related: Energy Independence Through Solar]